 After the success of my recent Oreo Cheesecake I decided to come back with another biscuity dessert – Biscoff Cheesecake.

-It was inspired by my husband’s love of Biscoff (I seriously had to hide the biscuits and spread from him when I was developing this recipe so they didn’t all disappear before I was done!).
+It was inspired by my family’s love of Biscoff (I seriously had to hide the biscuits and spread when I was developing this recipe so they didn’t all disappear before I was done!).
 It felt mean at the time, but I am happy to say that this cheesecake was totally worth all of the biscuit rationing during development.
 It has a crunchy Biscoff biscuit base, smooth Biscoff cheesecake filling, and then if that wasn’t enough it’s topped with swirls of whipped cream and even more biscuits.
 Even better, it’s really easy to make too.

 Biscoff Cheesecake Q&A